Roozbeh Farahanipour

-Roozbeh Farahanipour (Persian:روزبه فراهانی پور; born July 16, 1971 in Tehran, Iran) is an Iranian-American former student activist and a leader in the movement for an Iranian cultural renaissance and the chairman of the Marz-e Por Gohar ("Glorious Frontiers") resistance movement, which advocates the overthrow of Iran's Islamic government and its replacement with a secular Iranian Republic.
-After being imprisoned and tortured for his key role in the uprising of July 1999, Farahanipour went into exile in the United States where he received political asylum.
+Roozbeh Farahanipour (روزبه فراهانی پور; born July 16, 1971, in Tehran, Iran) is an Iranian-American political activist, writer, and entrepreneur.
+He is the founder and leader of the Marz-e Por Gohar Party (also known as the Glorious Frontiers Party), a nationalist and secular opposition group dedicated to replacing the Islamic Republic of Iran with a democratic, secular government.
+Farahanipour was one of the leaders of the 1999 Iranian student protests, and was arrested and sentenced to death by the Islamic Republic's Revolutionary Court.
+He later fled Iran and sought political asylum in the United States.

+Since relocating to the U.S., Farahanipour has been active in political, cultural, and business circles.
+He is the owner of several restaurants in West Los Angeles, including Delphi Greek and Mary & Robbs Westwood Café, and is CEO of the West Los Angeles Chamber of Commerce.
+He has also held leadership roles in multiple civic organizations, including the Westwood Neighborhood Council, Westwood Community Council, and BizFed, and has been recognized with numerous civic and humanitarian awards.

+Farahanipour is also known for his role as a spokesperson for the Iranian diaspora in the United States, appearing in media during the 2025 U.S.–Iran crisis to voice opposition to both the Islamic Republic of Iran and military escalation.
+He was in coverage by various news outlets including, the Los Angeles Times, BBC News, CNN, France 24, The Washington Post, and NPR where he advocated for a peaceful transition to a democratic Iran led by its own people.

 Early life

-Farahanipour was born on July 16, 1971 at Tehran, Iran.
+Farahanipour was born on July 16, 1971, at Tehran, Iran.
 He was the first child of Frank Farahanipour and Parvaneh Nasiri.

 Farahanipour was a law student of at the University of Azad Tehran branch until 1993, when he was expelled on political grounds and banned from further education.
 In 1994 he founded a journal dedicated to Iranian Studies with an emphasis on Zoroastrianism entitled Vohuman.
 On July 8, 1998, together with his nationalist peers, some of whom had been involved with the Iranian Studies circle of Vohuman, Farahanipour organized the Hezbé Marzé Por Gohar ("Glorious Frontiers Party") named after the patriotic song suppressed by the Islamic regime.
 The Ministry of Intelligence declared Marzé Por Gohar an illegal party and denounced Farahanipour as a leader of the unrest.
-On July 14, 1999 his house was raided by armed Islamic militias.
+On July 14, 1999, his house was raided by armed Islamic militias.
 He was arrested together with twelve comrades and two Afghan house guests.
 During the course of 36 days in solitary confinement in the worst of the Islamic regime's prisons, the Towhid installation, Farahnipour was repeatedly tortured and interrogated by the Ministry of Intelligence and the revolutionary court.
 His personal testimony of torture was included in the United Nations' Report of the High Commissioner for Human Rights and Follow-up to the World Conference on Human Rights.
 He was eventually released on 50,000,000 Rials bail, which was paid with the deed to a compatriot's house.